Ac3inSpac3/josh_roe_portfolio/Self_Balancing_Electric_Skateboard/README.md

 # Self Balancing VESC Based One-Wheel

 ## Introduction
 As a personal project I have been developing my own custom self balancing electric skateboard.
 This is heavily inspired by the Future motion Onewheel but with more range, top speed, repairability and customisation.
-This is a project that I have been working on for over 3 years with multiple versions made, now I have landed on what I think is the perfect design.
+This is a project that I have been working on for over 3 years with multiple versions made, now I have landed on what I think is the perfect design being a combination of some open-source designs with numerous modifications made to fit my needs.
 I am in the process of constructing my most recent design and should be finished the build by mid August.
 ![Onewheel Image](V2XR1.png)

 ## Design Highlights: